YAWEIISME/UNIX-Assignment/README.md

 ```
 $ sed 's/?/-/g' maize_transposed_genotypes_joined_chr10.bed | sort -k4,4nr > /home/yaweil/yawei-UNIX-Assignment/Data-Processing/maize_chr10_ordered_decreased.bed
 ```
-I joined (hint, hint) these data sets and put both genotypes and positions in a series of input files.
+I joined these data sets and put both genotypes and positions in a series of input files.
-For maize (Group = ZMMIL, ZMMLR, and ZMMMR in the third column of the fang_et_al_genotypes.txt file) we want 20 files in total:
+For maize (Group = ZMMIL, ZMMLR, and ZMMMR in the third column of the fang_et_al_genotypes.txt file) there are 20 files in total:

 10 files (1 for each chromosome) with SNPs ordered based on increasing position values and with missing data encoded by this symbol: ?